By Jeremy Drouin. Manager, Missouri Valley Special Collections, Kansas City Public Library

 Tragedy struck in 1844 when heavy rains caused the Kansas and Missouri rivers to overflow their banks, ravaging the French Bottoms settlement.
 The Chouteau warehouse and homestead were destroyed and the family matriarch, Bérénice Chouteau, had to be rescued from the rising waters (Francois died six years earlier).
 The Chouteaus rebuilt and remained a prominent family.
 Other residents relocated homes and businesses to higher ground.

 The flood spelled the end of the French Bottoms community.
 Within a decade, much of the area was overgrown and only small clearings remained where homesteads once stood.
-But there remained a French presence in the newly established Town of Kansas, as many descendants of the early French settlers stayed in the Kansas City.
+But there remained a French presence in the newly established Town of Kansas, as many descendants of the early French settlers stayed in Kansas City.

 The Chouteaus remained closely identified with the city.
 When the Milwaukee Railroad Bridge—built in 1887 near François Chouteau’s first trading post site—was purchased in 1950 to be repurposed for highway traffic, it was renamed for the pioneering French family who built the first permanent settlement of what would become Kansas City.